Sunday, 24th April 2022

 Niall had been going well in the first half of the race but in the last few miles succumbed to recurring bouts of cramp (my advice to ditch the carbs is usually politely ignored and in fairness wouldn’t be easy for him as he’s an excellent chef studying for a food science degree).
 He’s also a grafter and despite the discomfort pushed on resolutely to finish in 4 hrs 41 mins 10 secs.
 When I talked him into entering his first ever race I forgot to mention it was a marathon!

 The next day I was out on the mountain bike for a gentle twenty miles of railway paths and country lanes to ease my legs and mobilise my ankle.
 Although I started well enough, by the time I returned home I was exhausted and it was no surprise that, a couple of days later I was in the grip of a viral illness that ultimately delayed this post by a whole week.
 Cold sores were another indicator that I was run down and that I’d drawn a bit too heavily on limited resources.
 None of this has marred the event though, which I enjoyed very much, particularly because I was able to do it with my son and, at £35, it’s decent value (I could have paid twice as much to take part in the Manchester Marathon a couple of weeks earlier).
-Having said that, I’ve no plans to do any more road marathons (yet): the box has been ticked and the ‘monkey is off my back’ so to speak, one that had no chance of ever getting a banana!
+Mind you, I’ve no plans to do any more – yet!